albop/albop.github.io/index.md

 ## Published papers

+- _Managing Capital Outflows with Limited Reserves_, with Suman S. Basu, Atish R. Ghosh and Jonathan D. Ostry, forthcoming in IMF Economic Review ([paper](files/papers/reserves_and_outflows_030817.pdf))

-- _Inequality, Leverage and Crises_, Michael Kumhof and Romain Rancière.
-Forthcoming in 2015, American Economic Review. ([paper](files/papers/inequalities.pdf))
+- _Inequality, Leverage and Crises_, Michael Kumhof and Romain Rancière, American Economic Review, 2015 ([paper](files/papers/inequalities.pdf))

         The paper studies how high household leverage and crises can be caused by changes in the income distribution.
 Empirically, the periods 1920-1929 and 1983-2008 both exhibited a large increase in the income share of high-income households, a large increase in debt leverage of low- and middle-income households, and an eventual financial and real crisis.
 The paper presents a theoretical model where higher leverage and crises are the endogenous result of a growing income share of high-income households.
 The model matches the profiles of the income distribution, the debt-to-income ratio and crisis risk for the three decades preceding the Great Recession.